clvgt12/tech-writer/README.md

 $ pip3 install streamlit requests
 ```
 ### Ollama Model Setup
-**Note:** The following installation instructions assume the use of Ollama that is installed natively on Windows, MocOS and Linux systems.
-The following instructions do not assume the use of the Ollama Docker container, or invoking it within the Windows Subsystem for Linux.
+**Note:** The following installation instructions assume the use of Ollama that is installed on Windows, MocOS and Linux systems.

 After you install [Ollama](https://github.com/ollama/ollama), proceed with the following instructions.
-#### Windows, MacOS and Linux (native Ollama installation)
+#### Windows, MacOS and Linux
 1. Pull the Google Gemma LLM using Ollama CLI:
 ```
 $ ollama pull model gemma:7b